starcitizen-lug/lug-helper/README.md

   - Uses winetricks to install PowerShell

 - `Display Helper and Star Citizen directories`
-  - Show all the directories currently in use by both the Helper and Star Citizen.
+  - Show all the directories currently in use by both the Helper and Star Citizen

 - `Reset Helper configs`
   - Delete the configs saved by the helper in *$XDG_CONFIG_HOME/starcitizen-lug/*

 `Get a random Penguin's Star Citizen referral code`
-- Display a referral code for a random member of the Star Citizen Linux Users Group.
+- Display a referral code for a random member of the Star Citizen Linux Users Group